pesekt1/SWC3-Web-Server/README.md

 - Bulk / Batch inserts and updates:

 Instead of running separate inserts or updates in separate transactions we want to run them in batches - this is faster.

+## Heroku

+- Database resources on Heroku:
+    - max_connections_error - free resources have max 10 connections.
+    If you get the error, you can go to Heroku and execure "Restart all dynos".
+This should kill all the connections.